-Lives in the Balance is extremely lucky to have an Advisory Committee that is passionate about our values and mission and support our efforts in too many ways to count.
+Lives in the Balance is extremely lucky to have an Advisory Committee that is passionate about its values and mission and support its efforts in too many ways to count.

 |Meredith Roman Feurtado, J.D., Chair, is a graduate of Boston College and Georgetown Law School.
 Meredith has worked at JP Morgan in New York City; Wilson, Sonsini, Goodrich & Rosati in Palo Alto, California; and Cummings & Lockwood in Greenwich, Connecticut.
 Meredith served on the board of the Greenwich Land Trust and is currently on the Parents Association Board at Greenwich Country Day School.
 Meredith currently lives in Greenwich with her husband Brian and their three boys. |